vinodjagwani/hello-fresh-menu-planning-service/README.md

 ### Running Integration Test

-Using command from console "make test.integration"
+Using command from console "ENV_PROFILE=test make test.integration"

 Note: Integration tests are in inside package internal/adoptors/e2e_test, This is 1 integration test for few APIs, the idea is to demonstrate how testing can be done. so for others apis tests are ignored. (just for assignment purpose,